omise/omise-node/README.md

 ## Promise support

-The library also support the Promise interface which shares the same API method as the callback one.
-For example:
+The library also supports the Promise/A+ interface that shares the same API method as the callback one, for example:

 ```
 var cardDetails = {